Income Accounting & Student Loan Services

 - YOU ARE RESPONSIBLE FOR MONITORING YOUR TUITION ACCOUNT through Campus Information Services.
 Tuition must be paid by 4:45 p.m.
 (MDT) on the Tuition Due Date (see: Academic Calendar), by you or through one of the above methods.

-- Reminder: All Graduate, Undergraduate, Medical, and Law students who fail to pay tuition by the due date will have their classes cancelled.
+- Reminder: All Graduate, Undergraduate, Medical, Dental, and Law students who fail to pay tuition by the due date may have their classes cancelled.

 |For other important deadlines, including the last day to add and drop classes, see the Academic Calendar|